-heart burn within you.
-Now there are profanee souls that would laugh at such an experience.
+If you will take my hand and let me guide you to it - it may make your heart burn within you.
+Now there are profane souls that would laugh at such an experience.
 There are carnal minds that have no taste for the spiritual.

 We ask not your company, but those who are beloved.

-I do not need to argue to move your feet in the direction of that tomb

-Eirst, it is a shrine of greatness.
-It is the resting place of the man - the restorer of our race.
+I do not need to argue to move your feet in the direction of that tomb man - the restorer of our race.
 The conquorer of death.